Supermagnum/Sleipnir/README.md

 Open source APRS display unit with navigation ideas.
 Some ideas i have for a carputer that has built in navigation and support for APRS,and connection to a vhf/uhf radio.
+This is a template for the idea,its hardware and software functions.

 Hardware:
 Touchscreen with mount that fits in a cars 2x DIN (180x100mm) hole.